 The figure has declined from the 17 percent of adults reported in 2014.
 The year before, almost 18 percent of adults were smoking.

-The report defines current smokers as those who have smoked more than 100 cigarettes in their lifetime and now smoke every day, or at least on some days.
+defines current smokers as those who have smoked more than 100 cigarettes in their lifetime and now smoke every day, or at least on some days.
 The report does not refer to electronic cigarettes.

 Why Is The Rate Declining?